microsoft/Windows-iotcore-samples/Samples/EdgeModules/SerialIOPorts/CS/README.md

 ## Install Azure IoT Edge

-These instructions work with the Private Preview build of Azure IoT Edge for Windows.
-If you do not have access, please contact Alex Newman <alnewman@microsoft.com>.
-Note that the private preview requires version 17763 of Windows.
+These instructions work with the 1.0.5 release of [Azure IoT Edge for Windows](https://docs.microsoft.com/en-us/azure/iot-edge/).

 ## Host Hardware